Shayan-To/smartcopytool/readme.txt

 Rescan
 ------
 Rebuilds the file list from the source folder, in case of external changes or when settings have changed.
 Any filtered files will be restored.
-The currently selected files are lost unless saved to a text file and restored.
+Currently selected files and folders are automatically saved and restored (if they still exist).

 Copy selected files
 -------------------